The last few days have probably been one of the hardest I've had in a long time.

 ~No one will love me unless I have money

-It's what I told myself everyday and my life reflected back to me, so I kept believing it and I kept replaying the same script.
+It's what I told myself everyday and my life reflected all these beliefs back to me, so I kept believing it and I kept replaying the same script.

 Today, these old stories still come back in another form and I have to dig deeper to release them.